Snow Dogs

-Snow Dogs is a 2002 American adventure comedy film directed by Brian Levant, and produced by Jordan Kerner.
-The film stars Cuba Gooding Jr., with a supporting cast of James Coburn (in one of his final film roles), Joanna Bacalso, Sisqó, Nichelle Nichols, Christopher Judge, Michael Bolton and M. Emmet Walsh.
-The film was released in the United States on January 18, 2002, by Walt Disney Pictures.
+Snow Dogs is a 2002 American comedy film directed by Brian Levant, and produced by Jordan Kerner.
+The film stars Cuba Gooding Jr., with a supporting cast of James Coburn, Joanna Bacalso, Sisqó, Nichelle Nichols, Christopher Judge, Michael Bolton and M. Emmet Walsh.
+The film was released in the United States on January 18, 2002.
 The film is inspired by the book, Winterdance, by Gary Paulsen.

 Plot

-Dr. Theodore "Ted" Brooks (Gooding) is a celebrity dentist in Miami, Florida.
+Dr. Theodore "Ted" Brooks is a celebrity dentist in Miami, Florida.
 Every city bus carries an advertisement for his dental practice "Hot Smile" with his picture.
 One day, Ted receives a letter from Alaska, naming him as the only heir of Lucy Watkins, a resident of the backwoods village of Tolketna.
-Ted's mother Amelia (Nichelle Nichols) reveals that he was adopted; Lucy was his biological mother.
+Ted's mother Amelia reveals that he was adopted; Lucy was his biological mother.

 Ted travels to Tolketna to claim his inheritance from Lucy: seven Siberian Huskies named Diesel, Mack, Sniff, Yodel, Scooper, Duchess and Demon, and a Border Collie named Nana.
-Completely out of his element, Ted is confounded by blizzards, thin ice, foxes, skunks, grizzly bears, an intimidating, crusty old mountain man named James "Thunder Jack" Johnson (Coburn), and the aggressive, defiant lead dog, Demon.
+Completely out of his element, Ted is confounded by blizzards, thin ice, foxes, skunks, grizzly bears, an intimidating, crusty old mountain man named James "Thunder Jack" Johnson, and the aggressive, defiant lead dog, Demon.
 All of this happens with the buzzing excitement of the Arctic Challenge Sled Dog Race, which is only two weeks away.

 Ted tries to find out why he was placed for adoption, and who was his biological father.
-He meets bar owner Barb (Joanna Bacalso), a close friend of Lucy.
+He meets bar owner Barb, a close friend of Lucy.
 Barb helps Ted to deal with the dogs and teaches him how to drive a sled, and the two fall in love.
 Ted has several encounters with Thunder Jack, who tries to buy the dogs, especially Demon.
 Barb reveals to Ted that Thunder Jack is his biological father.
 Ted confronts Jack, who initially denies the claims.

 When Ted loses consciousness while practicing sledding and being chased by a bear, Jack rescues him and takes him to a cave.
 Jack offers to reveal the truth in exchange for the dogs; Ted agrees.
 Jack claims that he and Lucy hid from a storm in the same cave during an Arctic Challenge, and it was then that Ted was conceived.
 When Jack woke up, Lucy was gone.
 He looked for her but never found her.